hagenzhang/fall2023-covey.town-project/README.md

 Covey.Town provides a virtual meeting space where different groups of people can have simultaneous video calls, allowing participants to drift between different conversations, just like in real life.
 Covey.Town was built for Northeastern's [Spring 2021 software engineering course](https://neu-se.github.io/CS4530-CS5500-Spring-2021/), and is designed to be reused across semesters.

-You can view our reference deployment of the app at [app.covey.town](https://app.covey.town/), and our project showcase ([Fall 2022](https://neu-se.github.io/CS4530-Fall-2022/assignments/project-showcase), [Spring 2022](https://neu-se.github.io/CS4530-Spring-2022/assignments/project-showcase), [Spring 2021](https://neu-se.github.io/CS4530-CS5500-Spring-2021/project-showcase)) highlight select student projects.
+You can view our reference deployment of the app at [app.covey.town](https://app.covey.town/)

 ![Covey.Town Architecture](docs/covey-town-architecture.png)